-Solsticeworks built a reputation for thoughtful, professional, and innovative work in corporate social responsibility (CSR) and sustainability.
+Solsticeworks has a reputation for thoughtful, professional, and innovative work in sustainability, and environment, social and governance (ESG) practices.
 We have a long track record of pioneering advances in strategy, reporting and stakeholder engagement.

 More recently, we are working with and through private and public sector, academic and civil society organizations to build capacity in several important and related fields: